Overcoming Challenges to Healthy Aging

 In January 2021, a committee of the House of Lords published a report about the state of healthy aging in the United Kingdom.
 Notwithstanding the report’s focus on the UK, an editorial in Great Britain’s leading medical journal, The Lancet, notes that the impediments to health aging identified in the report pose universal challenges.

 The UK government issued a policy paper in 2017 that addressed key challenges that the government needed to confront.
 The paper addressed “global trends which will transform our future” and included lofty promises to bring various organizations and businesses together to “make a real difference to people’s lives.”
+The policy paper was withdrawn in 2023 to reflect the different priorities of a new government.

 The paper identified the “aging society” as one of the great challenges that the UK faces.
 The paper promised to “harness the power of innovation to help meet the needs of an aging society.”
 It recognized “an obligation to help our older citizens lead independent, fulfilled lives, continuing to contribute to society.”